mimirotimi/mimirotimi.github.io/writeups/Lab2.md

 Task 3 instructs to set up a notification handler to extract the time from the transmitted string value.
 Image 5 shows the result in Jupyter.
 There was no need to modify code on the Arduino IDE.

 #### Task 4
 This task requires us to use a notification handler to transmit the temperature of the Arduino in regular 5 second intervals.
-A challenge that I had with this task was transmitting two different types of data (string & float)
+A challenge that I had with this task was transmitting two different types of data (string & float).
+Image 6 shows the results from the first challenges I faced, with not all of the data being transmitted.
+Images 7 and 8 show the Python and Arduino code written, respectively.

 #### Task 5
+This tasks requires us to use a notification handler to transmit 50 temperature readings over 100ms intervals.
+Images 9 and 10 show the Arduino code written, respectively,

 #### Task 6

  #### Task 7 (5000-level)
  #### Task 8 (5000-level)